Cleaning and Preparing Data

 Finally, I notice that some of these variables include information about calendar dates:

 We will want to adjust these variable types so that we can use them correctly later.
-While we won't be able to provide examples for every variable adjustment that might be needed, there are a number of resources online to help for more specific ways of adjusting variables.
+While we won't be able to provide examples for every variable adjustment that might be needed for any dataset, we hope this gives you some foundations for cleaning data.
+Should you need a specific type of data cleaning, there are a number of resources online to help guide you in adjusting variables based on your situation.

-• Understanding the desired variables and what is required for analysis with input from key stakeholders,
+- Understanding what is required for analysis with input from key stakeholders,

-• Checking your work after each partial step through visualization,
+- Checking your work after each partial step through visualization, and

 Creating Boolean Variables